 CTA leveraged our Olympics Cybersecurity Working Group to review the threat assessment and update it for our new pandemic world, highlighting several new cybersecurity trends and changes in the behavior of malicious cyber actors that the Olympic Committee, the Tokyo Organizing Committee, governments, sponsors, and critical infrastructure owners should consider when preparing for the rescheduled Games.

-Our full update is provided here.
+Our full update is provided in English here and Japanese here.
 Highlights from our update include:

 - There is no doubt that the threat and pervasiveness of ransomware actors has increased dramatically over the last year.
 CTA assesses that ransomware actors may see the Olympics and Olympics-related entities, such as vendors or other organizations in the supply chain, as high-value targets during the Games.
 These entities will have little tolerance for downtime during the Games, which will make them key targets for ransomware actors seeking a quick pay day.